 Most people experience grief when they lose someone important to them.
 It affects everyone differently.
-There's no right or wrong way to feel.
-You may be finding it particularly difficult at the moment because of the changes in place to try to stop the spread of coronavirus (COVID-19).
+There is no right or wrong way to feel.

-Cruse Bereavement Care - Due to the current pandemic and ongoing social distancing, all Cruse services will be provided over the telephone, email or internet until further notice.
-Please contact us to find out more.
+Cruse support bereaved adults.
+Due to the current pandemic and ongoing social distancing, all Cruse services will be provided over:

-Winston’s Wish - More children and young people will face bereavement through the effects of the coronavirus (COVID-19).
+More children and young people will face bereavement through the effects of COVID-19.
 We know that in uncertain times like this, children and young people need reassurance and we know many grieving families will be looking for support.
-Our Freephone National Helpline, along with our ASK email, Crisis Messenger and online chat services remain available to support bereaved families and professionals caring for them.
+Winston's Wish support children, young people and their families, where the young person has lost a sibling or parent.

 TIC+ can provide bereavement support to 9-21 year olds.